mdbridge/click-by-voice/README.md

 * Sometimes hints are unreadable due to clipping
 * Sometime hints are too hard to read due to inadequate contrast between foreground and background colors
-* Display of hints cannot be turned off

 ## Other